I have been receiving several questions from members regarding the direction of various stock markets. Questions include

-We can plot on the chart some of the key global market reversals as previously discussed.
-But, it is also important to notice that although the markets are roughly synchronized, the momentum that some indexes carry into the trend are a lot stronger in some indexes.
-For example, the Sensex (India) exploded upwards in March 2009 for an 80% increase in just 4 months, leaving other indexes behind.
+We can plot on the chart some of the key global market reversals, as previously discussed.
+But, it is also important to notice that although the markets are roughly synchronized, the momentum that some indexes carry into the trend is a lot stronger in some indexes.
+For example, the Sensex (India) exploded upwards in March 2009 for an 80% increase in just four months, leaving other indexes behind.
 Very dynamic!

-Also look at the trend lines for the 3 months to July 2009.
+Also, look at the trend lines for the three months to July 2009.

 Of course, this recovery league table we have here has to be considered within the bigger picture.
 For example :